lukeSchwade/interactive-comments-section/README.md

 I learned how to use SASS mixins for media breakpoints, which was tremendously useful I learned about `<slot>` and `<template>` for creating comment templates which were useful for creating modular elements, presumably this is handled by JS frameworks though.
 I also learned how incredibly useful grid layouts are for mobile-first.
+I got deep into data structures traversing, and recursion for the purpose of drawing comments